Serving SAP Fiori UIs

 - No direct updates or deletes to the active instance are allowed.

-The lock is released automatically when the draft is either saved/activated, or discarded.
-It can also be manually reclaimed by other users after a certain period of inactivity, which is 15 minutes by default, but can be configured via cds.fiori.draft_lock_timeout: 1h for CAP Node.js and cds.drafts.cancellationTimeout: 1h for CAP Java, respectively.
+The lock is released automatically when the draft is saved, activated, or discarded.
+Other users can manually reclaim it after a period of inactivity, which is 15 minutes by default, but can be configured via cds.fiori.draft_lock_timeout: 1h for CAP Node.js and cds.drafts.cancellationTimeout: 1h for CAP Java, respectively.
 See draft lock configuration for Node.js or Java.

 Draft locks are not applied when creating drafts for new entities, as there is no active entity to be locked in this case.